opendigitalpay-io/open-balance/README.md

 # open-balance

-<p align="center"> Open-Balance is a free and open-source implementation of balance system that serves the foundation for a payment system or a reward system.
+<p align="center"> Open-Balance is a free and open-source implementation of balance system.
+It makes launching your own digital balance or reward system easily.
 </p>
 <p align="center">
 </p>